kikidarko/kikiregan-plp/README.md

 The `add` methods can therefore be used with either 2 or 3 arguments.
 This is helpful when there are multiple possible cases of function implementation.

+# Conclusion

+Scala is a unique language that allows for both object-oriented and functional programming, often at the same time.
+It runs on the Java Virtual Machine and therefore takes advantage of many Java benefits.
+It's concise yet powerful and, after looking into it for four months, still don't understand many of its intricacies.
+That said, there's a folder with a simple task manager attached to this tutorial and I encourage you to look through it to see an example of a program that does, in fact, run in Scala.
+Thank you for reading my tutorial!

 [^1]: Source: https://www.sdgyoungleaders.org/blog/what-is-scala-a-brief-guide/